Artificial Intelligence

 Can We Be Happier?

-Most people now realise that economic growth, however desirable, will not solve all our problems.
+Most people now realize that economic growth, however desirable, will not solve all our problems.
 Instead, we need a philosophy and a science which encompasses a much fuller range of human need and experience.

 Written with Richard Layard's characteristic clarity, it provides hard evidence that increasing happiness is the right aim, and that it can be achieved.
 Its language is simple, its evidence impressive, its effect inspiring.